 Our main focus is tackling poverty through services and campaigning, especially since the impact of covid-19 has increased unemployment and poverty; and also changed the shape of homelessness, with many former rough sleepers now housed, although others remain on the street, and others are sadly joining them.

-Services for homeless people are still a huge part of what we do, and we offer help through our day centre and linked training and casework services to manage the impact of homelessness and help people move on.
+Services for homeless people are still a huge part of what we do, and we offer help through our day services and linked training and casework services to manage the impact of homelessness and help people move on.

-We are also a community charity in terms of our support.
-Close to 100 community volunteers, plus company and business support, support from churches, schools, community groups, groups of friends and students.
+We are also a community charity run by, funded by and accountable to the people of our area: close to 100 community volunteers, plus company and business support, support from churches, schools, community groups, groups of friends and students.
 Between them they keep us running, with donations of time, clothes, food and of course money.
 Hope is 98% funded entirely by charitable donations.